 Advances in music have been considered standard practice in the music industry for decades, but not everyone realizes there are different types of advances, and all of them come with a cost.
 Understanding each of the four types of music advances can help a creative make the best choice for their business and keep doing what they love, creating music.

-Often when a recording artist is getting ready to sign with a record label, they will be offered a record label advance as part of their contract.
+Often when a recording artist is getting ready to sign with a distributor, they will be offered a distributor advance as part of their contract.
 This should not be seen as free money!
-Labels will offer advances based on how they predict the artist’s music will perform.
-The label advance is taken against the artist’s future royalties.
-This means the artist will not receive any additional income from their royalties until the record label has been fully paid back for the advance, which is known as recoupment.
+Distributors will offer advances based on how they predict the artist’s music will perform.
+The distributor advance is taken against the artist’s future royalties.
+This means the artist will not receive any additional income from their royalties until the distributor has been fully paid back for the advance, which is known as recoupment.

 Publishing Advance